Get Rid of Ants in Your Sandbox

 So, why do ants hang out in the sandbox?

 Ants live to make the perfect mounds for their colony.
 A mound or “ant hill” is like their version of our homes — safe, and out of the elements.
 They find the best material possible for their structure and never stop working.
-A sandbox is a one stop shop for ants.
+These sand ants see sandboxes as a one-stop-shop for all their needs.
 They don’t have to go anywhere to build when they can just live in your child’s play area.

-Sandboxes also attract other insects, so they not only provide the perfect shelter for ants, but a stocked kitchen!
+Sandboxes also attract other insects, so they not only provide the perfect shelter for sand ants, but a stocked kitchen!
 Ants love to feast on pretty much anything that they can get their 6 legs on.
 And if they want a sweet treat, no problem.
 Your kids probably left that behind — in the form of spilled juice boxes.
+It’s not easy to get rid of ants if you have an environment that’s pretty much perfect for them, as they’ll want to keep their new paradise.

 How can you help your kids play in the sandbox without the company of ants?